 1. Hire or seek the assistance of a Data Protection Officer (DPO)

 If your company is a public authority, is engaged in monitoring of people, or collects and processes high volumes of sensitive/personal data, you are obligated to appoint a DPO.
-The nuances like whether you need to hire a full-time DPO or outsource help from an outside consultant depend on your organization’s size and your preferences.
+The nuances like whether you need to hire a full-time DPO or outsource help from an outside consultant depend on your organization’s size and preferences.

 2. Determine what type of data you have/plan to collect

 This is important for three reasons.
-First, even if users handed their data to you long before the law entered into force, you must ask their consent post-factum.
+First, even if users handed their data to you long before the law entered into force, you must ask for their consent post-factum.
 You can do it via email or in any other manner, but be sure to get the clear YES.